Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 **Do FreeSync/G-Sync make a difference?**:
 Yes.
 Even if your hardware can run the game at 100%, without bottlenecks, running Quake Champions with DXVK you will get on average x2.5 worse frametimes than Windows.
 This is the result of converting a DX11 game to Vulkan in real time.

-The only way I know to avoid this, is to use a FreeSync/G-Sync screen.
+To avoid this, use a FreeSync/G-Sync screen.
 That way the screen will take care of syncronyzing the frames.
 In this case it's recommended to uncheck v-sync, and unlimit the FPS inside of the game.

 Other minor optimizations
 -----------------------------------------------